 Rhodia No.13 ($3)

 These were my go-to pocket notebooks for several years.
 They're excellent in many ways: affordable, good quality French-made paper, tear-away pages, lots of writing room but small enough to cram in a back pocket.
 I probably went through a good 20 or 30 of these over the years I was using them.
-The reasons I eventually looked elsewhere are: they poke out of my pocket by about an inch (this looks odd and means they tend to fall out when I'm sitting down or riding my bike), and I eventually came to find the black plastic covers, although durable and effective, to be less-than-charming.
+I eventually looked elsewhere for two reasons: they poke out of my pocket by about an inch which looks odd and means they tend to fall out when I'm sitting down or riding my bike; and I came to find the black plastic covers, although durable and effective, to be less-than-charming.
+I also wanted to switch to dot grid pages rather than ruled.

 Field Notes ($4.50)